MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-access.md

 ![My Access portal - Request access - Fill out requestor information](./media/entitlement-management-request-access/my-access-requestor-information.png)

 > [!NOTE]
-> You may notice that some of the additional requestor information has pre-populated values.
+> You might notice that some of the additional requestor information has pre-populated values.
 This generally occurs if your account already has attribute information set, either from a previous request or other process.
 These values can be editable or not depending on the settings of the policy selected.

 ## Resubmit a request